Who affects whom?

 Who can deny that Fashion has a huge impact on our culture as well as on our everyday life.

-Fashion has a very strong impact on the social culture.
-As a matter of fact as fashion industry is changing, it also influences the frame and code of our thoughts inside the society we live in.
-It also influences on how we communicate or how we determine the most popular trends.
+Fashion has a very strong impact on social culture.
+As a matter of fact, as the fashion industry is changing, it also influences the frame and code of our thoughts inside the society we live in.
+It also influences how we communicate or how we determine the most popular trends.
 It shapes the way we combine fabrics, colors, the way we travel, the way we communicate or work.
 Fashion in the long term is forming the way we live, in the most unexpected details.

 Today I bought a new mobile phone, a golden iPhone.
 When I got home and open the box, then it hit me.
-How did I end up with this particular gold phone, although I dislike anything in gold shade.
+How did I end up with this particular gold phone, although I dislike anything in a gold shade?
 And, to be clear, no one will ever refer to me as a true fashionista, quite the opposite may I add.

 So why I made this choice?

 Because fashion affects every single minute of our life even if someone is screaming that he/she is not following fashion.
 We individuals think we can wear whatever we want, without outside influence.
 But it is certain that someone has already created a line and a sophisticated marketing plan for the I-do-not-follow-fashion-people target group and has gone for this look which you (think that you) have created.

 10 days earlier I was at my niece’s birthday party and all teenagers around her (and their moms too) had the exact same iPhone.
 I thought it was cute to see so many young people, surfing the internet via the “goldy-super-in-iPhone” or as my niece called it The Oscar.
 She told me that “if you have it, you are in.”
 Apparently, that is very important for young people’s social skills.